 "Madeline is running away from herself, afraid of the shame, she's crying out for help, to be clean again..."

-Indeed, a French nun in 1642 was instructed that, yes indeed, she had quite a lot to be shameful for.
+Indeed, a French nun in 1642 was instructed that, yes, she had quite a lot to be shameful for.
 The first song on the second half, "Into the Convent," is about just that: Madeline checks herself into a convent, like girls today go into rehab.
 But, to hide the shame of what, exactly?
 We are not made aware.

-The next song, "Father Picard," introduces us to a priest almost out of Sade's Justine: Father Picard, a debauched, degenerate rake hell who hides his wanton, carnal blasphemy under a guise of piety--a "mask of sanity," as it were.
+The next song, "Father Picard," introduces us to a priest almost out of Sade's Justine: Father Picard, a debauched, degenerate rakehell who hides his wanton, carnal blasphemy under a guise of piety--a "mask of sanity," as it were.
 He wants that Madeline should be undressed at Communion, to drink his "sweet, holy wine."

 My favorite out of these latter songs on the album is "Behind These Walls," as it has the most appealing melody and rousing tempo.
 It begins with a fairly interesting, baroque harpsichord piece, and features my favorite line, "The Bible in her hand, reminds her of the wine, the sour-tasting Blood of Christ."
 I suppose if the priest pegs you to participate in a Black Mass, you might well feel a little cynical about religion.

-"Behind..." is followed by "The Meetings," which describe the Luciferian shindigs as black candles, baby sacrifices and "evil company."
+"Behind..." is followed by "The Meetings," which describe the Luciferian shindigs as black candles, baby sacrifices, and "evil company."
 (Which, we should think, would rather go without saying.)
 The Christian cross is described as being above the "Altar of God," while monstrous blasphemies transpire beneath.

 We next have a classical guitar instrumental, a sort of easy-listening thing that might be more appropriate on a subliminal weight loss record.
 You could easily visualize a screensaver of someone paddling a boat on a lake at sunset, the rays glistening off the sparkling water.
 Perplexingly, this very sane and rather beautiful piece is called "Insanity."

-"1642: Imprisonment" finishes the story off with telling us how the convent blodd orgies ar brought to an end by Ncholas de la Reynie and the forces of the Inquisition, who come sweeping in to put an end to the devilish doings and the orgiastic rites; and, presumably, to crisp a little witch-ass.
+"1642: Imprisonment" finishes the story off by telling us how the convent blodd orgies ar brought to an end by Nicholas de la Reynie and the forces of the Inquisition, who come sweeping in to put an end to the devilish doings and the orgiastic rites; and, presumably, to crisp a little witch-ass.
 Madeline, for her part, is imprisoned and, presumably, dies.
 The Unhappy End.
 But, wait.

 The final song, 'The Curse," brings the frame narrative of the album full-circle, as we are informed by, presumably, King that the 'Curse of the Eye, it will take you back in time."
 And, also, that he's drinking wine again.